 HECM (which is often pronounced heck-um by industry insiders) stands for home equity conversion mortgage, which is the most common reverse mortgage product in the United States.
 If somebody you know recently got a reverse mortgage, it’s likely they got a HECM.

-If you’re unmarried, then you need to be 62 or older to be age-eligible for the HECM reverse mortgage.
+- One unmarried borrower – If you’re unmarried and on the loan by yourself, then you need to be 62 or older to be age-eligible for the HECM reverse mortgage.

-If multiple unmarried borrowers are in the picture, all will need to be at least 62 and living in the home to qualify.
+- Two or more unmarried borrowers – If there multiple unmarried borrowers, then all will need to be at least 62 and living in the home to qualify.

 No maximum reverse mortgage age limit